michellab/Stapline/parameterisation_scripts/README.md

 c3-c3-c3-c3   1    0.436         0.000          -2.000
 c3-c3-c3-c3   1    0.120         0.000           1.000
 ```

+If multiple chemically equivalent torsions have been scanned (e.g. 13-2-3-16, 14-2-3-15 etc. in the fragment shown above), the above steps can be repeated for each torsion individually until the residual energy (QM - (MM,total - MM,torsion)) profile has been obtained for each torsion (run up to the ``prepare_fitting_data.ipynb`` notebook).
+Then, the residual energies can be averaged and a torsion fit will be done on the average residual energy profile.
+This is done in the bottom section of the ``dihedral_fitting.ipynb`` notebook (Fitting of multiple chemically equivalent torsions).
 ______________________________________________________________________________________________________________________

 After a torsion has been parameterised and the frcmod file updated, the above steps can be followed again to parameterise a new torsion.
 Note that in the ``mm_parameterisation.ipynb`` notebook, the frcmod file used should be the **updated** one with the new parameters for the first torsion.